What we do?

 What is LIP?

-Local Immigration Partnerships (LIPs) are multi-sectoral planning tables that bring a cross-section of stakeholders together to identify ways in which to support settlement and integration of immigrants into local communities.
+Local Immigration Partnerships (LIPs) are multi-sectoral working groups that bring a cross-section of stakeholders together to identify ways in which to support settlement and integration of immigrants into local communities.

 LIP is a project funded by Immigration, Refugees and Citizenship Canada (IRCC).